Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 ### Site User

-1. Comprehensible Game Instuctions: instructions that are easy to grasp, ensuring a straightforward understanding of how to play the game.Adaptable Difficulty Levels: A feature allowing me to choose from various difficulty levels, tailoring the game's challenge to my preference.
+1. Comprehensible Game Instuctions: instructions that are easy to grasp, ensuring a straightforward understanding of how to play the game.
 2. Adaptable Difficulty Levels: A feature allowing me to choose from various difficulty levels, tailoring the game's challenge to my preference.
 3. Dual Interaction Methods: The flexibility to engage with the game using both mouse clicks and keyboard inputs, providing a choice that suits my preferred playing style.
 4. Progress Tracking: A visual representation of my progress alongside the remaining number of attempts in each round, ensuring a clear understanding of my progress.
 5. Result Display: After successfully guessing a word, I would like to see a message of congratulations alongside a philosophical quote, adding a sense of achievement to the gameplay.
-5. After incorrectly guessing the word, I would like to immediately know what the correct answer was.
+6. After incorrectly guessing the word, I would like to immediately know what the correct answer was.
+7. A scoreboard to track the frequency of correct answers, providing a clear record of successful guesses.

 ### Site Owner

-6. Clear Game Understanding: Ensuring users easily comprehend the game mechanics for a seamless and enjoyable experience.
+8. Clear Game Understanding and navigation: Ensuring users easily comprehend the game mechanics for a seamless and enjoyable experience.
-7. Self-Challenge Capability: Providing users with the opportunity to change the difficulty setting and enhance their skills while playing.
+9. Self-Challenge Capability: Providing users with the opportunity to change the difficulty setting and enhance their skills while playing.
-8. Full Responsiveness: Designing the game to adapt effortlessly to various screen sizes and devices, ensuring accessibility for all users.
+10. Full Responsiveness: Designing the game to adapt effortlessly to various screen sizes and devices, ensuring accessibility for all users.
+11. To create a visually captivating game with a well-thought-out and aesthetically pleasing design.

 ## Design